-Michelle Bartlett is a faculty member at North Carolina State University and Coordinates the Masters in Training and Development and graduate certificates.
+Michelle Bartlett is a faculty member at North Carolina State University and serves as the Raleigh Cohort lead for the EdD in Community College Leadership.
 Michelle has years of experience designing and facilitating training in areas of improvement in higher education, post-secondary education, business, and government programs.
 With extensive experience creating programs, Michelle has delivered career workshops which include Leadership, Change Management, Conflict Management, Communication Skills, Empowering Middle Management, and Improving Training Effectiveness.

 Doctor of Philosophy in Higher Educational Leadership, Cognate Statistics from Clemson University